FrogOfJuly/rust-incubator/1_concepts/1_5_convert_cast_deref/README.md

 After completing everything above, you should be able to answer (and understand why) the following questions:
 - How value-to-value conversion is represented in [Rust]?
 What is relation between fallible and infallible one?
+    * it is represented as 'as' for simple types and as `[Try]From` and `[Try]Into` traits. `Try*` traits represent fallable conversion
 - How reference-to-reference conversion is represented in [Rust]?
 How its traits differ?
 When and which one should be used?
+    * AsRef and AsMut pair and repsected borrowing traits.
+On used for representing types that behave alike, another is used for preseving `Eq`, `Ord`` and `Hash`.
 - How can inner-to-outer reference conversion be achieved in [Rust]?
 Which prerequisites does it have?
 - What is dereferencing in [Rust]?
 How it can be abused?
 Why it shouldn't be abused?
+    * `Deref` is a trait for defining into what type should a given one dereference.
+    * It can be abused by altering its semantics.
+    * Becouse it is not an inteded usage.
+It seems like inheritance on the surface, but when observing closely does not provide all nice things inherentance does.
 - Why using [`as`] keyword is not a good practice in [Rust]?
 Why do we still use it?
+    * it is used as explicit type conversion for simple types.
+    * For explicity